FAQs

 What is the mission of the LHD Academy of Science?

-• Lower/Eliminate costs for data collection
+• Lower or eliminate costs for data collection

 How does the LHD Academy of Science work?